 1 T. Kirschwasser

 Combine cocoa with gelatin and ½ c. of the heavy cream and beaten egg in a small saucepan.
 Heat to boiling over medium heat and then remove from heat.
-Add 1T.+ 1 tsp. of the granular Splenda and stir well.
-In a separate bowl, whip the remaining 1 c. heavy cream until very thick and add the remaining 1 T. Splenda, the vanilla and the Kirsch.
+Add 1T.+ 1 tsp. of the granular Splenda, the Kirschwasser and stir well.
+In a separate bowl, whip the remaining 1 c. heavy cream until very thick and add the remaining 1 T. Splenda and the vanilla, stirring well to blend.
 Spoon a little of the whipped cream into the cooling chocolate mixture and stir to temper the chocolate a bit.
 Now pour the chocolate mixture into the rest of the whipped cream and fold the two mixtures into each other until smooth.
 Taste for sweetness and add liquid Splenda to your taste.
 Chill the mousse overnight or for a couple hours for flavors to mellow and to let it thicken even more.

 STEP III – The Cakes: The day you plan to serve, early in day, bake your cakes.
 I say early, because this cake needs to be assembled for at least 2-4 hours for the kirsch to soak into the bottom layer of cake.
 Preheat oven to 325º.
 Cut two wax-paper circles the size of bottom of two 9″ round cake pans.
 Grease bottoms and sides of pans, place wax paper in bottom and grease those.